kishorecct25/CCT_PROJECT/backend/README.md

 ## Overview

-This is the backend system for the Connected Cooking Thermometer (CCT) application.
+This is the backend system for the Cloud Connected Thermometer (CCT) application.
 It provides a comprehensive API for managing CCT devices, probes, temperature data, user accounts, and notifications.

 ## Features